Septic records, permits, and transfer prep

 Featured Georgia

-Georgia is strongest when framed around county environmental health offices, soil analysis, and file retrieval rather than a generic statewide calculator.
-The homeowner wedge is knowing which county office to call for record requests, whether the soil analysis and permit file are already in hand, and whether the garbage-disposal upsizing rule breaks the simple low-end story.
+Georgia is strongest when framed around county environmental health offices, septic permit records, soil analysis, and file retrieval rather than a generic statewide calculator.
+The homeowner wedge is knowing which county office to call, whether the soil analysis and permit file are already in hand, and whether the garbage-disposal upsizing rule breaks the simple low-end story.

 • bedroom_table